The Profinite Dimensional Manifold Structure of Formal Solution Spaces of Formally Integrable PDEs: Introduction

 The paper consists of two main parts.
-The first, Section \ref{pfd}, lays out the foundations of the theory of profinite dimensional manifolds.
-Besides the work \cite{AbbManDSPLM}, which is taylored towards explaining the differential calculus by Ashtekar and Lewandowski \cite{ash}, literature on profinite dimensional manifolds is scarce.
-Moreover, our approach to profinite dimensional manifolds is novel in the sense that we define them as ringed spaces together with a so-called pfd structure, which consists not only of one but a whole equivalence class of representations by projective systems of finite dimensional manifolds.
-The major point hereby is that all the projective systems appearing in the pfd structure induce the same structure sheaf, which allows to define differential geometric concepts depending only on the pfd structure and not a particular representative.
-One way to construct differential geometric objects is by dualizing projective limits of manifolds to injective limits of, for example, differential forms, and then sheafify the thus obtain presheaves of ``local'' objects.
-Again, it is crucial to observe that the thus obtained sheaves are independant of the particular choice of a representative within the pfd structure, whereas the ``local'' objects obtain a filtration which depends on the choice of a particular representative.
-Using variants of this approach or directly the structure sheaf of smooth functions, we introduce in Section \ref{pfd} tangent bundles of profinite dimensional manifolds and their higher tensor powers, vector fields, and differential forms.
+The f\/irst, Section~\ref{pfd}, lays out the foundations of the theory of prof\/inite dimensional manifolds.
+Besides the papers~\cite{bern} and~\cite{AbbManDSPLM}, where the latter is taylored towards explaining the dif\/ferential calculus by Ashtekar and Lewandowski~\cite{ash}, literature on prof\/inite dimensional manifolds is scarce.
+Moreover, our approach to prof\/inite dimensional manifolds is novel in the sense that we def\/ine them as ringed spaces together with a so-called pfd structure, which consists not only of one but a whole equivalence class of representations by projective systems of f\/inite dimensional manifolds.
+The major point hereby is that all the projective systems appearing in the pfd structure induce the same structure sheaf, which allows to def\/ine dif\/ferential geometric concepts depending only on the pfd structure and not a particular representative.
+One way to construct dif\/ferential geometric objects is by dualizing projective limits of manifolds to injective limits of, for example, dif\/ferential forms, and then sheaf\/ify the thus obtained presheaves of ``local'' objects.
+Again, it is crucial to observe that these sheaves are independent of the particular choice of a~representative within the pfd structure, whereas the ``local'' objects obtain a f\/iltration which depends on the choice of a particular representative.
+Using variants of this approach or directly the structure sheaf of smooth functions, we introduce in Section~\ref{pfd} tangent bundles of prof\/inite dimensional manifolds and their higher tensor powers, vector f\/ields, and dif\/ferential forms.